GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Implementation

 \section{Implementation}

-Inspired by distributed graph processing systems, we present a new GNN training system which can simultaneously support all the three training strategies.
+Inspired by distributed graph processing systems, we present a new GNN training system which can simultaneously support all of the three training strategies.
 Our new system enables deep GNN exploration without pruning graphs.
 Moreover, our system can balance memory footprint, time cost per epoch, and convergence speed.
-Fig.~\ref{arch_fig} shows the architecture of our system.
-It consists of five components: ($i$) a graph storage component with distributed partitioning and heterogeneous features and attributes management, ($ii$) a subgraph generation component with sampling methods, ($iii$) graph operators which manipulate nodes and edges, and ($iv$) learning core operations including neural network operators (including fully-connected layer, attention layer, batch normalization, concat, mean/attention pooling layers and etc.), typical loss functions (including softmax cross-entropy loss w/o regularizations), and optimizers (including SGD and Adam~\cite{kingma2014adam}).
+Figure~\ref{arch_fig} shows the architecture of our system.
+It consists of five components: ($i$) a graph storage component with distributed partitioning and heterogeneous features and attributes management, ($ii$) a subgraph generation component with sampling methods, ($iii$) graph operators which manipulate nodes and edges, and ($iv$) learning core operations including neural network operators (including fully-connected layer, attention layer, batch normalization, concat, mean/attention pooling layers and etc.), typical loss functions (including softmax cross-entropy loss and binary cross-entropy loss), and optimizers (including SGD, Adam~\cite{kingma2014adam} and AdamW~\cite{loshchilov2018decoupled}).